Universal Display slides on Samsung deal concerns

-Feb 29 (Reuters) - Universal Display Corp shares fell 11 percent on Wednesday, after the LED supplier warned payments from a new contract with Samsung Electronics < 005930.KS > may not come in a steady stream, raising concerns about its over dependence on the Korean company.
+(Reuters) - Universal Display Corp shares fell 11 percent on Wednesday, after the LED supplier warned payments from a new contract with Samsung Electronics may not come in a steady stream, raising concerns about its over dependence on the Korean company.

 “Let me caution that individual quarters could still be very lumpy, particularly in light of the timing of payments under our new arrangement with Samsung,” Chief Financial Officer Sid Rosenblatt said on a conference call on Tuesday.